George Heussenstamm Choral Composition Contest 2023

 Compositions will be judged on the following seven criteria: Overall Effect, Overall Craft, Harmonic Interest, Rhythmic Interest, Melodic Interest, Text Usage, Originality, Cosmetics of Score, and Marketability.
 As we are interested in finding works that might considered for inclusion in the CCDA Choral Series with Pavane Publishing, we will consider the composition’s marketability.

-Winner: The winning composition will be chosen by a committee of three CCDA members and will be announced on the CCDA website at the end of April 2023.
-The winning composer will receive a scholarship for tuition, room, and board at ECCO 2023, and will have their composition copied, distributed and read at the summer conference.
+Winner: The winning composition will be chosen by the CCDA Choral Composition Committee and will be announced on the CCDA website at the end of April 2025.
+The winning composer will receive a scholarship for tuition, room, and board at ECCO 2025, and will have their composition copied, distributed, and read at the summer conference.
+The winning composer will also receive a $500 cash prize.
+The winning score may be given consideration for inclusion in the CCDA Choral Series on Pavane Publishing.

 [NOTE: CCDA reserves the right to declare “no winner” if it is deemed appropriate.]